 What is Position Control?
 Position Control is the foundation of DATIS.
-Most HR software is employee-based, meaning that each time an employee comes onboard their position details need to be coded.
+Most HR software is employee-based, meaning that each time an employee comes onboard, their position details need to be coded.
 We’re not like most HR software.
 With position control, your organization can budget by position, not just by employee.
 This is especially important for nonprofits to manage their budgets, compliance, and complex reporting needs.

-Build, track and report on your organization with up to nine levels for your needs.
-Employees inherit position attributes such as GL coding, program, cost center, funding source, location, education and credentialing requirements.
+Build, track, and report on your organization with up to nine levels for your needs.
+Employees inherit position attributes such as GL coding, program, cost center, funding source, location, education, and credentialing requirements.
 When new employees come onboard, they simply inherit the predefined attributes of the position.

 Experience superior accuracy and never code another employee again.
 You will be able to budget more effectively and manage your organization with ease, eliminating mistakes and funding clawback forever.

 The workflow driven approval process is based on positions.
-Each position reports to a another position, as displayed on the organization chart, so you never have orphaned employees.
-When an employee leaves a position, the position remains constant in the organization to be filled again with a new employee.
+Each position reports to another position, as displayed on the organization chart, so you never have orphaned employees.
+When an employee leaves a position, the position remains constant in the organization chart to be filled again with a new employee.
 The workflow chain will never break.